Energy Sector Transformation

 In 2015, CCAP launched its Energy Transformation program to promote the development of distributed energy resources (DER), primarily focused on distributed renewable generation, but also encompassing other distributed technologies that contribute to greater levels of clean energy including smart grids, storage and energy efficiency.

-CCAP has been working through research, in-country support and dialogues at the regional and to promote energy transformation at the national and regional level in developed as well as developing countries.
+CCAP has been working through research, in-country support and dialogues to promote energy transformation at the national and regional level in developed as well as developing countries.

 CCAP is working with Pakistan’s Alternative Energy Development Board to accelerate the deployment of distributed generation from renewable energy (DG RE) through a nationally appropriate mitigation action (NAMA).